ON SPECIAL TILL END OF FEB 2019 SAVE 12% | US$810 | €760 | £650 | (excl. Tax)

-The audio input is coupled directly to our custom made LDR gain reduction element via a Lundahl LL1540 input transformer.
-This is followed by a discrete signal path using our class-a BE40 amplifier and BE50 high current line driver that excites the Lundahl LL1517 output transformer.
-All this creates a very warm low end sound along with a creamy top end finish.
+The audio input is coupled directly to our custom made LDR (light dependant resistor) gain reduction element via a Lundahl LL1540 input transformer.
+This is followed by a discrete signal path using our Class-a BE40 amplifier and BE50 high current line driver that excites the Lundahl LL1517 output transformer.
+The combination of high end Lundahl transformers with our circuits creates a very warm low end sound along with a creamy top end finish void of midrange harshness.

 GAIN - sets the output gain from 0dB to +15dB.